openmrs/openmrs-module-radiology/docs/DOCKER.md

 ### Run Container with Custom Args

-Check out the `properties` secion in the `omod/pom.xml`.
+Check out the `properties` section in the `omod/pom.xml`.
 There you can find maven properties that are exposed.
 The properties values can be overriden on the command line.
 This enables you to change for example the